mendieta/react-native-timer-native/readme.md

 Fork of the package [react-native-timer](https://github.com/fractaltech/react-native-timer) adds support of native android time difference between the device and the remote debugger when in JS Remote Debug mode

+THE DEVICE TIME MUST BE IN THE FUTURE COMPARED TO THE REMOTE DEBUGGER TIME

 ### Install

 `npm install --save react-native-timer-native`